- Solar advice hub

 How much does a heat pump with solar panels cost?

-Buying a heat pump and getting it installed costs another £12,500 on average, according to the Microgeneration Certification Scheme (MCS) – but fortunately, the government Boiler Upgrade Scheme can reduce this price tag by £7,500.
+Buying a heat pump and getting it installed typically costs around £12,500, according to the Microgeneration Certification Scheme (MCS), but the government’s Boiler Upgrade Scheme can cut this amount to £5,000.

-You’ll also receive the Sunsave Guarantee, which means 20 years of 24/7 monitoring and maintenance, free battery and inverter replacements, and insurance against theft, damage, and fire.
+You’ll also receive the Sunsave Guarantee, which includes 20 years of 24/7 monitoring and maintenance, free battery and inverter replacements, and getting your system insured by Aviva.

 Using a heat pump with solar panels slashes your household’s carbon emissions by a total of 3.1 tonnes of CO2 per year, on average.